 Swollen feet while pregnant is quite normal for an expecting mother.
 It is predictable that about 75% of women have experience swollen feet at some point during pregnancy.
 So an expecting mother should know how to deal with swollen feet while pregnant.

 What is swelling

-Swelling is the expansion of a part of our bodies or body organ beyond it normal size.
-It’s usually causing a distortions of the shape and structure of the occupied area.
-Feet, legs and fingers often expand a little ,while as your human is having more normal water than normal.
-Towards the end of the day, the extra normal water tends to collect in the smallest parts of our bodie.
+Swelling is the expansion of a part of our bodies or body organ beyond its normal size.
+It’s usually causing a distortion of the shape and structure of the occupied area.
+Feet, legs, and fingers often expand a little, while as your human is having more normal water than normal.
+Towards the end of the day, the extra normal water tends to collect in the smallest parts of our bodies.
 Especially if the weather is hot or if you have been status a lot.

 Symptoms of swollen feet you have notice

 Signs of swelling occasionally include hardness or shininess of the swollen feet, comfort and/or soreness.
 However, swelling associated with other symptoms could indicate a challenging actual situation.
 For example, if discoloration happens or your swollen epidermal changes violet, poor flow or diabetes could be the problem.
 Signs to watch for are the following:

 Pain when bending or increasing the feet or feet (sign of blood vessels clot)